Post-registration Requirements for all Registered Companies

-- Filling of annual returns
+- Filing of annual returns

-- Change of ownership
+- Notice of change of ownership

-- Change of financial year
+- Notice of change of financial year

-- Change of nature of business
+- Notice of change of the nature of the business

-- Changes in the share capital
+- Notice of changes in the share capital

-- Voluntary Deregistration of companies
+- Voluntary de-registration of companies

-- Change of registered office address
+- Notice of change of a registered office address

 Reminders are generated in the following order:

-- 1st Reminder letter for annual duty
+- First reminder letter for annual duty payments

-If no response is obtained in 30 days from the applicant, Receiver of Revenue and Social Security Commission, then Step number 3 follows.
+- Second reminder letter; also sent to the Receiver of Revenue and Social Security Commission.
+If no response is obtained within 30 days from the applicant, Receiver of Revenue and Social Security Commission, step 3 follows

-- Intended Deregistration Publication in Government Gazette
+- Intended De-registration Publication in the Government Gazette

-- Final Deregistration Publication in Government Gazette
+- Final De-registration Publication in Government Gazette

-After all these steps, the company is finally deregistered and struck off the system.
+After all these steps, the company is finally de-registered and struck off the system.

 If any Company or Close Corporation that was incorporated, ceases to carry on business; it is the duty of the directors, members or agents to apply for the voluntary de-registration of the firm.
 Below are the steps that should be followed: